 LinkedIn can be a lucrative tool for salespeople.
 But to get the most out of it, you must optimize your profile.
 Follow the tips above and you’ll start getting highly targeted leads coming to you for business.

-What other tips do you have for salespeople looking to optimize their profile or get more out of LinkedIn?
+What other tips do you have for salespeople using LinkedIn for prospecting, or for getting more out of a LinkedIn profile?
 Let us know in the comments below!